My song for this entry is a heavy cover of Edvard Grieg’s classic “Hall of the Mountain King” by Apocalyptica:

 People from all over the world attend the Highland Games here, and it is said to be the largest in scale and attendance outside of Scotland.

-Close to the Grandfather Mountain State Park, there are endless places to visit and trails to take.
+Close to the Grandfather Mountain Park, there are endless places to visit and trails to take.
 We had hiked to Stack Rock earlier that day and it was just a short drive down the Blue Ridge Parkway.

 If you have time to spare, drive north and spend some time in Sugar Mountain, Banner Elk, and Beech Mountain.